issihf/CPing/README.md

 # CPing
- Windoes ping wrapper that colors the repy according to TTL
+ Windoes ping wrapper that colors the reply according to TTL